rose-compiler/rose/src/AstNodes/README.md

   be instantiated.
 This is useful for base classes where we only want to be able to instantiate its derived classes.

+  Note: The ROSETTA backend only partially honors this.
+The last argument of NEW_NONTERMINAL_MACRO is set to false, but the generated class can still be instantiated.
+In fact, adding a pure virtual function to the class to force it to never be instantiated causes problems in ROSETTA-generated code.

 Property attributes
 -------------------